LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 Known issues
 ------------

-The Bash version of the embedding scripts use GNU `sed` when available.
+The Bash versions of the embedding scripts use GNU `sed` when available.
-Notably on macOS, if you get `sed` errors when running the embedding scripts, try installing GNU `sed` (using e.g. Homebrew or MacPorts).
+Notably on macOS, if you get `sed` errors when running the embedding scripts, try installing GNU `sed` (using, e.g., Homebrew or MacPorts).